colonelpanic8/okcupyd/README.md

     ))
 ```

-The search functionality can be accessed without a \~.okcupyd.user.User
+The search functionality can be accessed without a \~okcupyd.user.User
 instance:

 ``` {.sourceCode .python}